fairy-fun/chrysalis/private/docs/prose/author_flow/00_overview.md

 # Author Flow Entry

-This file is a workflow boundary trigger.
+This file is the author-facing entry point.

 Do not explain the workflow system.
-Do not summarize repository structure.
+Do not summarize this document.
 Do not describe routing logic.
+Do not ask for workflow_id.
-Do not list available workflows.
+Do not ask for state_id.
-Do not restate this document.
+Do not ask for snapshot payloads.
+Do not ask the author to identify a workflow file.

-Immediately ask the author:
+Immediately ask:

 "What would you like to do today?"

-After the author responds:

-1. Determine the intended workflow.
-2. Tell the author exactly which single file to give the next chat.
+After the author answers, classify the request into one author task and tell the author exactly what to send the next chat.
-3. Do not execute the workflow in this chat.
-4. Do not preload downstream instructions.
-5. Do not summarize workflow documents.

-The next chat is responsible for workflow execution.
-This chat is responsible only for routing.
+Use this response format:

+"Send the next chat this file:

+`[file path]`

+Then tell it:

+`[plain-language task instruction]`"

+Known routing targets:

+If the author wants to add prose to an existing calendar event, send:

+`private/docs/prose/author_flow/ask_user_for_target_event.md`

+Plain-language task instruction:

+`Help me add prose to an existing calendar event.`

+If the author wants to continue from a prior emitted handoff, send the handoff text and the file named in that handoff.

+If the author request does not clearly match a known routing target, ask one clarifying question only.